Leonid10011/ecommerce-frontend/README.md

 # Currently working on:

+- [ ] Cleaning and Refactoring ProductContext.
+Introducing hooks for filtering.
+Rework docs for product data logic.
-- [ ] Cleaning and structuring api call methods
+- [x] Cleaning and structuring api call methods
 - [x] Reorganizing products, orderItems and favoriteItems, such they all interact seamless  with each other.
 Currently interaction is disturbed due to bad data structure.

 # Preview